-Method: Discussion, lecture, demonstration by participants, role play on assertive communication, practice exercises for writing.
+METHOD: Discussion, lecture, demonstration by participants, role play on assertive communication, practice exercises for writing.

-Material: Note book, pens, board, chart paper, marker pens, three glasses of water, turmeric powder, ink,
+MATERIAL: Note book, pens, board, chart paper, marker pens, three glasses of water, turmeric powder, and ink.

 The trainer explains that Communication is an important part of the ASHAs role.
-For an ASHA to play her role effectively there is a need to communicate with community members and the stakeholders at the area level and with the health care providers.
+For an ASHA to play her role effectively there is a need to communicate with community members and the stakeholders at the village level and with the health care providers.